Kagebounshin/tictactoe-milestoneProjectNr2/README.md

             - When I press play, the game start.
             - The game takes turn between the 'X' & the 'O'.
 If you loose track of whose turn it is, you can look to the left above the gameboard, there you have a text wich shows whos turn it currently is.
             - When you win a game either as 'X' or 'O', or if the time has run out, or if the game ends with a draw.
 A modal fades in and discribes the out come of that game, and I can easily restart the game by pressing the "Play Again" button on the modal.
-            - The countdown timer is counting down from 15 secounds, when it's 3 secounds left, the color of the seconds changes to 'Red'.
+            - The countdown timer is counting down from 15 seconds, when it's 3 seconds left, the color of the seconds changes to 'Red'.
 When the timer reaches 0, a modal fades in, explaining that the time has run out & a button were I can choose to play once more.
         - Player VS Computer
             - I go to the desired page, using the navbar.
 A modal appears, explaining the game type I have choosed.
 That you play against the computer , that the game has a countdown timer.
 Also that you play as the 'X'.
 At the bottom of the modal is a play button.
             - I press the play butto, the game is on.